pencil-code/pencil-code/doc/paper/paper.md

 <!--     instead "Current research includes topics from stellar physics, interstellar and intercluster medium as well as the early universe:" -->
 <!-- AB: done, but included also "topics in meteorology and engineering combustion" -->
-Current research includes topics from stellar physics, interstellar and intercluster medium, the early universe, as well as topics in meteorology and engineering combustion: small-scale dynamos and reconnection;
+Current research includes topics from stellar physics, interstellar and intercluster medium, the early universe, as well as topics in meteorology and engineering applications: small-scale dynamos and reconnection;
 primordial magnetic fields and decaying turbulence;
 gravitational waves from turbulent sources;